Comexi Group: Manel Xifra & Boada Awards

 Comexi Group created the Manel Xifra & Boada Awards to recognize engineering as a diffused, consolidated and distinct profession.
 They are established in 3 categories: Best Professional Career, Transmission of Scientific and Technical Knowledge, and the Best Final University Project acknowledgment given by the Polytechnic Superior School of the UdG.

 Headquarters

 In 1999, Comexi Group decided to modernise its facilities and establish a new site for the group's headquarters.
 It purchased over 100,000 square metres of land for this purpose in Riudellots de la Selva, just six kilometres from Girona (Spain).
 Riudellots, with its new airport now consolidated, has become one of the fastest-growing hubs of technology and business growth in Europe.

 Comexi in the world

-Comexi has 3 production plants located in Italy, Brazil and Spain.
-A part from that, has a Service Hub and a spare parts warehouse in North Carolina, in USA, and offers immediate technical service assistance worldwide.
+Comexi has 2 production plants located in Spain and Brazil.
+A part from that, Comexi North America offers a technical and demo center along with a Service Hub and a spare parts warehouse in Miami, Florida USA.
+Comexi also offers immediate 24/7 technical service assistance worldwide.
 The company has a sales network spread in more than 100 countries from all around the world.